 The biopsies are examined (this is called histology) to look for features typical of Crohn’s Disease.
 Other diseases such as Ulcerative Colitis, some infections of the bowel and other rarer diseases can be identified by histology.

 Surgery in Crohn’s Disease used to be mainly undertaken after complications (such as a narrowing or fistula) had occurred but increasingly it is believed that an early operation can sometimes help to prevent these complications and get better and longer lasting control of the disease from an earlier stage.
 Surgery can often greatly improve the quality of life of a person with Crohn’s Disease

 There are many different drugs used in Crohn’s Disease and new drugs appear on a regular basis.
-As, the exact cause of Crohn’s Disease is not known, most of the drugs used tend to reduce inflammation (steroids also known as anti-inflammatories) or dampen the action of the immune system (immunosuppressants or immunomodulators).
+As, the exact cause of Crohn’s Disease is not known, most of the drugs used tend to reduce inflammation (anti-inflammatories) or dampen the action of the immune system (immunosuppressants or immunomodulators).

 The range of disease in Crohn’s is quite large.
 Some people just get a bit of diarrhoea which is controlled using drugs like loperamide or codeine which simply thicken the stool (poo) and make you need to go less often.
 More severe symptoms may require more powerful drugs.